 Six delicious dim sum dishes you must try in Chinatown London

-As the first ever National Dum Sum Week approaches, we’ve got brunch on the brain!
+Got brunch on the brain this Bank Holiday Weekend?
 Perfectly packaged parcels of joy, enjoyed up until 4pm, with a pot of tea, and BFFS.
 These bite-sized dishes are a must-eat whether you fancy a light lunch or cheeky slap-up banquet with friends.
-For some #foodspiration ahead of the celebration, wrap your taste buds around these dim sum dishes at Chinatown’s finest dim sum eateries.
+So, wrap your taste buds around these dim sum dishes at Chinatown’s finest dim sum eateries.

 King Prawn Cheung Fun @ Plum Valley

 Soft, slender, rice noodle rolls, cheung fun are a Cantonese classic.
 Their glossy white exterior of layer upon layer of rice-flour sheets houses some unforgettable fillings.
 Gently steamed to perfection, they’re a dim sum staple.
 At Plum Valley, their cheung fun has its very own section on the menu including roast pork and crispy grilled eel.
 If you can’t choose, you can’t go wrong with their moist and tender King Prawn Cheung Fun.

 Plum Valley, 20 Gerrard St, London, W1D 6JQ

 Xiaolongbao @ Dumplings’ Legend